 Parker and Audre Lorde first met in 1969 and became close friends.
-They continued to exchange letters and visits for twenty years, until Parker’s death twenty years later.
+They continued to exchange letters and visits for twenty years until Parker’s death twenty years later.
 Parker’s published works include “Child of Myself” (1972), “Pit Stop” (1973), “Womanslaughter” (1978), “Movement in Black” (1978), and “Jonestown & Other Madness (1989).
 In 1978, selections from “Child of Myself” and “Pit Stop” were included in “Movement in Black: The Collected Poetry of Pat Parker, 1961–1978.”
 She has also appeared in numerous anthologies, magazines, and newspapers.
-Critics like Barbara Smith and Cheryl Clarke agree that Parker's poems were designed to be spoken, designed to confront both Black and women's communities with, as Clarke notes, "the precariousness of being non-white, non-male, non-heterosexual in a racist, misogynist, homophobic, imperial culture."
+Critics like Barbara Smith and Cheryl Clarke agree that Parker's poems were designed to be spoken, to confront both Black and women's communities with, as Clarke notes, "the precariousness of being non-white, non-male, non-heterosexual in a racist, misogynist, homophobic, imperial culture."

-Parker's five collections of poetry take their central images and process of self-creation as well as political analysis from autobiographical moments in Parker's life and from publicized incidents or community discussions related to race, class, gender, sexuality.
+Parker's five collections of poetry take their central images and process of self-creation as well as political analysis from autobiographical moments in Parker's life and publicized incidents or community discussions related to race, class, gender, and sexuality.
 Her Jonestown and Other Madness poems consider what isn't -- what love isn't, what liberation isn't, what justice isn't; and what is -- love and alliances, family legacies, and strength.
-This last collection, published before Parker's death on June 17, 1989, from breast cancer, ends both with a desire for more time to write and a legacy to her daughters.
-These are the legacies Parker passes on to her daughters, on to her many public readers.
-At her death, her long-time partner Marty Dunham and two daughters, Cassidy Brown and Anastasia Dunham Parker survived Pat Parker.
+This last collection, published before Parker's death on June 17, 1989, from breast cancer, ends with a desire for more time to write and a legacy to her daughters.
+These are the legacies Parker passes on to her daughters and her many public readers.
+At her death, her long-time partner Marty Dunham and two daughters, Cassidy Brown and Anastasia Dunham Parker, survived Pat Parker.